igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 Any indels smaller than the threshold number are not displayed.
 For example to hide all the two-base insertions in the above example, the threshold must be set to 3 or more.

 !!! note " "
-    Controling indel preferences is **different in third gen** alignment tracks.
+    Controlling indel preferences is **different in third gen** alignment tracks.

     * One-base indels are hidden by default (vs. shown by default for other experiment types).
 To show all indels or to change the size threshold for hidden indels in third gen alignments, the values must be set in the *Third Gen* tab of *View > Preferences* (not the *Alignments* tab).